The General Data Protection Regulation (GDPR) will take effect in the UK on 25 May 2018. This short guide briefly sets out:

 Appointing a Data Protection Officer

-Many organisations will be required to appoint a Data Protection Officer.
-Organisations that will be required to appoint a Data Protection Officer are:
+Organisations (whether acting as data controller and/or data processor) will need to determine if they need to appoint a mandatory Data Protection Officer.
+Organisations that will be required to appoint a mandatory Data Protection Officer are:

 - Public bodies;

-- Organisations that carry out regular and systematic monitoring of data subjects; and
+- Organisations that carry out regular and systematic monitoring of data subjects on a large scale; or

 This could mean appointing someone to carry out this role internally or appointing an external advisor to take responsibility for your organisation’s data protection compliance.

-ACTION: Establish if your organisation needs to appoint a Data Protection Officer.
+ACTION: Establish if your organisation needs to appoint a mandatory Data Protection Officer.

 Children’s personal data

 The GDPR brings in a new protection in respect of the data of children in the context of internet services (such as social media).
-Organisations that collect personal data about children under 13 will need to obtain consent for the processing from the child’s parents and ensure that privacy notices are in a language understood by children.
-The age at which parental consent is not needed to process data may be different in other EU countries, but the UK government has proposed the age of 13 in the Data Protection Bill.
+Organisations that collect personal data about children under 16 under the GDPR (although this is restricted to children “under 13” in the UK) will need to obtain consent for the processing from the child’s parents/guardian and ensure that privacy notices are in a language understood by children.

-ACTION: Consider whether you have an effective means of determining the age of the people that you collect data from and, if necessary, ensure that parental consent mechanisms are put in place.
+ACTION: Consider whether you have an effective means of determining the age of the people that you collect data from and, if necessary, ensure that parental/guardian consent mechanisms are put in place.

 Record-keeping and accountability